Ogbulelilly/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display all the lines in the file
+display all lines of the file